walk the Thames Path

 Bushy Park -1.3 miles

 Not so much a detour as a short cut, this route actually saves you some distance.
-Instead of following the river from Hampton Court you can walk past the Palace and into Bushy Park where, if you are lucky, you may see some deer.
-Bushy Park will then lead you to Hampton Wick where you can rejoin the rest of the Thames Path walkers who may be wondering why you re looking so fresh!
+Instead of following the river from Hampton Court you can walk past the Palace entrance and into Bushy Park where, if you are lucky, you may see some deer.
+Bushy Park will then lead you to Hampton Wick where you can rejoin the rest of the Thames Path walkers who may we wondering how you got past them!

 Share this: